-After living in India for just over two years I just can’t get enough of lentils, and I’ve been working on this delicious dal makhani recipe for quite a while.
-I like to strike a balance between easy and delicious, yet authentic Indian food.
+After living in India for just over two years I just can’t get enough of lentils, and I’ve been working on this delicious vegan dal makhani recipe for quite a while.
+The perfect balance between easy and delicious, yet authentic-tasting Indian food.

 - Chickpea spinach curry (chana palak), ready in just half an hour!